 The rest of the pages simply list the standard and optional items.
-You may have noticed that some items seem quite specific and others are rather general.
-Compare Dryer Exhaust Systems against Heating Equipment, for example.
+One may notice that some items seem quite specific and others are rather general.
+Compare Dryer Exhaust Systems (under V. Appliance) against Heating Equipment (under III.
+HVAC), for example.
 Heating equipment is a much broader and more complex system component.
 In heating, there may be several specific components marked as deficient.
-These must be identified individually in the appropriate Comments section.
 These must be identified individually in the appropriate Comments section.